-In a recent discovery, scientists have uncovered new proof indicating that our ancestors may have engaged in kissing as early as 4,500 years ago.
+In a recent discovery, scientists have uncovered the first kiss in recorded history.
+New evidence suggests that our ancestors may have engaged in kissing as early as 4,500 years ago.

 The evidence comes in the form of clay tablets found in regions that now make up Iraq and Syria.
 These tablets, originating from the earliest Mesopotamian societies, provide indications that kissing was a common practice during that time.
 Moreover, it is even suggested that such acts may have played a role in the transmission of cold sores.

 Researchers from the esteemed University of Copenhagen have put forth the notion that kissing was not limited to a particular region but rather a widespread custom across various cultures.
 This finding challenges the earlier hypothesis proposing that the origin of lip kissing can be traced back 3,500 years ago to a specific part of southern Asia.

 The evidence is derived from clay tablets etched with cuneiform script, an ancient form of writing used by the people of Mesopotamia, located between the Euphrates and Tigris rivers in what is now Iraq and Syria.

 Among the tablets which were uncovered is a Babylonian clay model believed to depict an intimate scene from 1800 BC.